Vinyl composition tile: PVC tiles

+Concerns

+Durability

+When compared to more traditional flooring materials, such as tile and stone or wood, Luxury vinyl tiles tend to have lower durability and shorter useful lifespan.

+Environmental Impacts

+Recycling options for PVC are limited.

 Asbestos health risk

 Vinyl tiles manufactured in the 20th century frequently contain asbestos fibers, which are today referred to as Vinyl-Asbestos Tiles (VAT).
 Asbestos fibers were added to vinyl tiles for their outstanding insulative properties, a desirable attribute in regions with cold winter weather.
 They also improved the tensile strength of vinyl tiles, increasing their service life.

 An ASTM procedural textbook states that 42% of commercial and public buildings contain vinyl-asbestos floor tiles.
 9×9 inch dimension tile almost always contains asbestos.

 Although vinyl-asbestos floor tiles are not particularly dangerous when properly installed and undamaged, they should only be removed by trained professionals.
 There is a significant health risk posed by toxic dust dispersal during the removal of vinyl-asbestos tiles.
 Uncertified individuals should never attempt to remove floor tiles and should always seek to have their composition determined by a licensed professional.

 A New York State ELAP certification manual states that "polarized light microscopy is not consistently reliable in detecting asbestos in floor coverings and similar non-friable organically bound materials".